 Bristol is a very small town located in the state of Vermont.
 With a population of 3,868 people and just one neighborhood, Bristol is the 37th largest community in Vermont.
-Bristol has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Bristol has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-Unlike some towns, Bristol isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bristol are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bristol is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bristol is a town of service providers, professionals and managers.
 There are especially a lot of people living in Bristol who work in management occupations (11.39%), maintenance occupations (9.61%) and teaching (9.20%).

 Setting & Lifestyle

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Bristol has relatively fewer families with younger children, and/or college students.
 Combined, this makes Bristol a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.